 One way some lenders offer 40-year mortgages is like this: You pay 10 years interest only with lower payments, then 30 years paying principal and interest.
 This is a way you can have lower payments when you are making less money.
 Then, after you have had raises and promotions, you can move into the interest and principal portion of the mortgage for 30 years.

-There also are lenders that offer variable rates on 40-year mortgages.
-You can get a loan that may be fixed for five years and then reset into a fixed rate for the rest of the loan.
+There also are FHA mortgage lenders that offer variable rates on 40-year mortgages.
+You can get FHA insured mortgages that may be fixed for five years and then reset into a fixed rate for the rest of the loan.

 Fixed Rates Available

-Interest rates on mortgages are still low in 2022, but they are likely to rise soon as the Fed is planning to raise rates several times this year.
+Interest rates on mortgages are finally falling going into in 2024, but they are likely to rise soon as the Fed is planning to raise rates several times this year.
 You can get a low, fixed-rate mortgage that lasts for 40 years but you will need to act soon to lock in low rates.

 It’s more possible today than a few years ago to get a 40-year mortgage.
 While not every lender offers them yet, they are becoming more known because home values have risen dramatically in the last two years.

-Sometimes it is easier to extend a 30-year mortgage to 40 years, if you are having difficulty with the payments.
+Sometimes it is easier to extend a thirty year mortgage to forty years, if you are having difficulty with the payments.
 It is possible to extend some loans to 40 years that are backed by Freddie Mac, Fannie Mae, FHA and VA.

 If you have noticed, home prices have shot up 20% or more in the last year in many cities across America.
 This fact makes it harder for millions of people to afford a home.